-The Nevada Camera Club Worldwide Exhibition is recognized by the Photographic Society of America (PSA2019-XXX) and is in its 1st year.
+The Nevada Camera Club Worldwide Exhibition is recognized by the Photographic Society of America (PSA2019-436) and is in its 1st year.

 Please read these Conditions of Entry carefully before entering!